 Education: A BSc in business administration and an MBA are essential for this job.

-What they do: Specialist physicians work in clinical medicine, laboratory medicine and in surgery.
+What they do: Specialist physicians work in clinical medicine, laboratory medicine and as surgeons.
 Those in clinical medicine, diagnose and treat diseases and physiological or psychiatric disorders.
 Specialists in laboratory medicine conduct microscopic and chemical analyses of laboratory samples and specimens to determine the nature, cause and development of human diseases.
-Specialists in surgery perform and supervise surgical procedures.
+Specialist surgeons perform and supervise surgical procedures.

-Education: For this job, a Bachelor of Science degree is required from an approved medical school, and specific specialty training is required.
-Specialists physicians also need to complete the certifying examinations of the Royal College of Physicians and Surgeons of Canada and get licensed by the provincial or territorial authority.
+Education: For this job, degree in medicine is required from an approved medical school, and specific speciality training is required.
+Specialist physicians also need to make sure their qualifications are recognized by the Dubai Health Authority.

-This post was first published in February 2015.
+This post was first published in Februry 2015.